testingcan/blog/content/ideological_superheros.md

 Status: draft
 color: black

+Note: There are spoilers for *Joker*, *Infinity War* and *Endgame* below!

 Having watched *Joker* quite late in its runtime, I had already read most of what people had to say about it: From the preliminary media-scare about its glorification of violence to the rave reception it received from many people.
 I went in without expecting anything revolutionary.
 But even with my expectations lowered, I was struck by one thing in particular: I found the question as to *why* so many people raved about the movie more interesting than anything the movie had to say itself.
-Besides the obligatory compliments for Phoenix's performance, I kept wondering what it meant that for so many people, the movie resonated so deeply, which in turn got me thinking about the wider implications of the still present superhero craze.
+Aside from the obligatory compliments for Phoenix's performance, I kept wondering what it meant that for so many people, the movie resonated so deeply, which in turn got me thinking about the wider implications of the still present superhero craze.